 This article continues the series on examining religion, faith, or lack of such in the astrological chart.
 In the last article, we looked at the chart of Bill Maher.
 In this article we turn to the chart of the notable 9th century astrologer, Abu Ma’shar.
 The ingredients and recipes for this type of analysis can be found in the first article, on James Randi.
 The basics were reviewed with additional comments in a few articles back, on Madalyn Murray O’Hair.

 Abu Ma’shar was one of the most influential of the later Persian Medieval astrologers.
-He differed from most Persian astrologers in his use of quadrant houses (rather than the whole sign houses used in the Hellenistic period and by most earlier Persian astrologers – and by me), he profected in 30 degree increments rather than by sign, as well as a few other innovative approaches that were of particularly strong influence upon later European Medieval and Renaissance astrology.
-In my opinion, his greatest contributions were in introductory material, mundane astrology, and in his particular natal predictive tool set (though I don’t always agree with the particular way he used the tools).
+He differed from most Persian astrologers in his use of quadrant houses.
+Most earlier astrologers used whole sign houses, as done in the Hellenistic period.
+Additionally, he profected in 30 degree increments rather than by sign.
+The innovative approaches that he adopted were of particularly strong influence upon later European Medieval and Renaissance astrology.
+In my opinion, his greatest contributions were in introductory material, mundane astrology, and annual natal predictive methods.

 Ma’shar’s Chart Analyzed in Brief